Missions

 Discover more about the art pieces produced by the 19, Crac : website of D.C.A.

-The artists’ residencies, whether they are based in schools or specific neighborhoods or connected to a specific process of art production for an exhibition, are at the crossroads of exhibitions and mediation, and resonate - sometimes critically - with the local environment and the local population.
-Reception is at heart of Le 19’s project, which affirms the emancipatory potential of art, its capacity to transform our understanding of the world around us and our ability to take part in it.
-Le 19, Crac is asserting the right to “complexity”; for everyone, and therefore the duty of an art centre to offer an open and inclusive approach to art through encounters, dialogue, and experimentation.
-These involve artists, audiences and partners from different backgrounds.
+Finally, experience is the heart of Le 19’s mission, which affirms the emancipatory potential of art—its power to transform our understanding of the world and our ability to take part in it.
+Le 19, Crac, asserts the right to “complexity” for everyone, and consequently, the duty of an art center to offer an open and inclusive approach to artworks through encounters, dialogues, and experiments.
+These experiences involve artists, audiences, and partners from diverse backgrounds alike.